-I have an equestrian focused practice that celebrates the beauty, tradition, and the deep connections found within the equestrian lifestyle.
-Things that as a professional rider myself, I experienced intimately on a daily basis.
-Each painting is created with intention, using high-quality, archival materials to craft heirloom works of art that speak to collectors all around the world.
-My style combines classic techniques with a contemporary sensibility, capturing not only the physical presence of the horse, but also their individual characters, in an elegant and sophisticated manner.
+Whether you're commissioning a portrait or selecting a limited edition print, my goal is to create meaningful work that reflects the refined traditions of the equestrian world.
+Each painting is created with intention, using high-quality, archival materials and my style combines classic techniques with a contemporary sensibility, capturing not only the physical presence of the horse, but also their individual characters, in an elegant and sophisticated manner.

 Thank you for being part of this journey—and for honoring the horse through art.